Overview | USFA Notices |Compliance | Retrains | Statistics | Contact Us | FAQ's

 Data quality verifications will be implemented on all incidents that contain a response time of over 30 minutes, any invalid incidents, incidents with a dollar loss of over one million dollars and all civilian and fire service casualties.

 The agency has built a database server, which has a copy of Federal NFIRS data.
 We import data from the USFA twice a month, on the 5th and 20th of each month.
 A report is then generated which shows each department's NFIRS reporting status.
-This report will be posted on a server, which can be accessed through the FD Portal and directly through the internet.
-This new procedure will start January 1, 2010.
+There are two reports posted to the web.
+The first report shows NFIRS Compliance by Fire Department.
+The second report shows NFIRS incidents by Illinois Fire Departments categorized by Incident Type.
 This file can be accessed directly at the following link.

 Illinois Fire Departments may request NFIRS retraining.
 You can come to our office for retraining any Monday through Thursday, 9am - 4pm. if four or more departments participate, we are available to do sessions at your fire department.
 Please contact our office for all retrain requests.